First Nations Arts and Culture Awards

 Youth Award for Achievement in the Arts

-We are pleased to invite nominations to the 2025 Youth Award for Achievement in the Arts.
-This award recognises the achievement of one Australian First Nations artist or arts worker in community arts and cultural development, dance, experimental arts, literature, multi-arts, music, theatre and/or visual arts between the age of 18 and 35.
+We are pleased to invite nominations for the 2026 Youth Award for Achievement in the Arts.
+Valued at $25,000 this Award recognises the achievement of one Australian First Nations artist or arts worker in community arts and cultural development, dance, experimental arts, literature, multi-arts, music, theatre and/or visual arts between the age of 18 and 35.

 One award valued at $25,000 will be offered to one recipient.

-We are seeking nominations from arts and community organisations and individuals.
+We are seeking nominations from individuals, arts and community organisations.
+Read the Guidelines for nominations here.

 Read the Guidelines for nominations here.